 The Landfill Communities Fund (LCF) is a tax credit scheme which 'offsets' some of the negative impacts of living in the vicinity of a landfill site for affected communities.
 All funded projects must be accessible to the general public for a minimum of 104 days per year.
 Applicants may be charities, community organisations, parish or town councils.
 Across Warwickshire the following organisations have appropriate funds through LCF:

-- SUEZ Communities trust (formerly SITA Trust supports community and environmental improvement projects where a project is within a three mile radius of a qualifying SUEZ UK waste processing location (Warwick, Rugby, Packington, Coventry)
+- SUEZ Communities Trust (formerly SITA Trust) supports community and environmental improvement projects where a project is within a three mile radius of a qualifying SUEZ UK waste processing location (Warwick, Rugby, Packington, Coventry).
+Use the Suez Postcode checker online.

 - Biffa Award offers grants under themes including community buildings and recreation.